aleross/angular-segment-analytics/README.md

 ngSegment can be configured in any of 3 ways: using a provider, constant or service.
 These 3 options are available so you can pick the mechanism that fits your application best.
 The provider or constant are recommended because typically it's best to configure 3rd party libraries in the config phase of your application.

-It is not recommended to mix configuration mechanisms, but if you do they're applied in the order listed in this documentation (provider, constant then service).
+It is not recommended to mix configuration mechanisms, but if you do they're applied in the order listed in this documentation (provider, constant then service) and conflicting settings will be overridden.

 ### Provider